Book Online Consultation

 Overcoming the barriers to diagnosis will be critical if we are to reach elimination.
 The survey findings informed a two-day stakeholder consultation meeting where global experts discussed how to overcome these barriers.
 Throughout the meeting, the resounding message was clear: governments must act immediately in each of the areas above and must adopt a multi-stakeholder response.
 A set of recommendations to tackle the diagnosis gap was captured in a white paper.

-The white paper acts as a roadmap, highlighting actions to be prioritised such as integrating targeted hepatitis testing strategies into existing services, making testing affordable and combating stigma and discrimination.
+The white paper acts as a roadmap, highlighting actions to be prioritized such as integrating targeted hepatitis testing strategies into existing services, making testing affordable, and combating stigma and discrimination.
 Actions in overcoming the barriers require all stakeholders to engage in three main activities:

 1. Raising awareness